felipewind/fix-trading-simulator/README.md

 If you want to participate on this project, just open an issue and we can talk about!

 Both Broker and Exchange systems were built with Quarkus on the back-end and Angular on the front-end.

 The back-ends communicate each other with QuickFIX/J and each has a schema into the PostgreSQL.

+Each Angular front-end communicates with the Quarkus back-end using REST and Websockets.

 System architecture:
 - Stock exchange: